 including Rama and Lakshmana woke up as if, from a trance.
 All the traces of their wounds had also disappeared.

-Interestingly the dead bodies of the Rakshasas had been thrown into the ocean under Ravana’s standing instructions and so no Rakshasa came to life.
+Interestingly, the dead bodies of the Rakshasas had been thrown into the ocean under Ravana’s standing instructions so that Rama’s army would not know how many Rakshasas were killed, and so no Rakshasa came back to life.
 Hanuman lifted the mountain once again like a child’s play and went back and kept it in its place in the Himalayas and came back to Lanka.

 Indrajit was happy to have diverted the attention of the enemy camp as he

-Rama who had now regained his consciousness sent Lakshmana and Hanuman along with the army.
-They went with Vibhishana to Nikhumbila and interrupted the ritual much to the ire of Indrajit and a fierce battle ensued between Lakshmana and Indrajit.
-Using the Aindra Astra, Lakshmana killed Indrajit.
+Rama who had now regained his consciousness sent Lakshmana and Hanuman along with the army to Nikhumbila.
+After a fierce battle ensued between Lakshmana and Indrajit, using the Aindra Astra, Lakshmana killed Indrajit.
 The whole of the Vanara army and Rama were thrilled at this achievement.

 Ravana was greatly enraged to see his brother Vibhishana being protected by

-Rama’s grief poured out, now that Ravana had left.
+Now that Ravana had left Rama’s grief poured out.
 Weeping profusely, he

 declared that he had no desire to live nor rescue Sita without Lakshmana being alive.